 Me from the dead.’
 The man might continue, ‘Yeah well, He raised

-Me too,’ and Jesus would say, ‘But He raised Me first to inaugurate a way
+Me too,’ and Jesus would say, ‘But He raised Me first as a means of

 Christ created a way for God to raise both the righteous and the wicked from